Aliases for KLHL20 Gene

 GeneCards Summary for KLHL20 Gene

-KLHL20 (Kelch-Like Family Member 20) is a Protein Coding gene.
+KLHL20 (Kelch Like Family Member 20) is a Protein Coding gene.
 Among its related pathways are Class I MHC mediated antigen processing and presentation and E-cadherin signaling in the nascent adherens junction.
-GO annotations related to this gene include actin binding and interferon-gamma binding.
-An important paralog of this gene is KLHL10.
+Gene Ontology (GO) annotations related to this gene include actin binding and interferon-gamma binding.
+An important paralog of this gene is KLHL17.

 UniProtKB/Swiss-Prot for KLHL20 Gene